Battery Laws in Arkansas

 Recklessly.
 A person acts recklessly when they consciously disregard a substantial and unjustifiable risk.
 For example, a pet owner acted recklessly in allowing his dogs to run loose and seriously injure a passerby when the owner knew the dogs had previously attacked without provocation.

 Negligently.
 A person acts negligently when they should be aware of a substantial and unjustifiable risk that their conduct will cause a particular result.
-A jury could find negligence where an individual decides to drive having gone without sleep for 48 hours and crashes into a tree, severely injuring a passenger.
+A jury could find negligence when an individual drives having not slept for 48 hours, crashes into a tree, and severely injures a passenger.

 Injuries: Level of Harm Inflicted